GDevelopApp/GDevelop-documentation/docs/gdevelop5/community/contribute-to-the-assets-store.md

 `TAGS.md` files will work like for images.
 Sub folders are also used for tags as described for images.

+## 3D models

+Supported 3D file formats are:

+- .glb
+- .blend
+- .gltf
+- .obj
+- .fbx
+- .x3d
+- .vrml

+**Animations** are taken into account and will be displayed in the store.
+Be sure to use logical animation names such as `run`, `jump`, `idle`, etc.

+**Scale/dimensions** of 3d models, be consistent, a building is always bigger than a character.

+**The point of origin** is important, it will be used as a rotation point by GDevelop.

+**Textures** are supported only in format types that are contained, such as .glb, .blend, .fbx.

+**Texture** formats must be `.png` or `.jpg`.

+!!! note

+    There's no need to supply cut-outs, the asset store will automatically generate a cut-out for each 3D model.

 ## (⚠️ Advanced!)
 To make an object from scratch, for example particle emitters

 !!! note